hata6502/kohsei-san/DISCLAIMER.md

 -----

-The following software may be included in this product: acorn.
-A copy of the source code may be downloaded from https://github.com/acornjs/acorn.git.
+The following software may be included in this product: acorn, acorn-walk.
+A copy of the source code may be downloaded from https://github.com/acornjs/acorn.git (acorn), https://github.com/acornjs/acorn.git (acorn-walk).
 This software contains the following license and notice below:

-MIT License

 Copyright (C) 2012-2018 by various contributors (see AUTHORS)